csfeeser/ci-cd/github-actions-day4-warmup.md

 Check that:

-1. The logs show three separate jobs (today, yesterday, random).
+1. The logs show three separate jobs (today, yesterday, last_year).
 2. Each job calls a different APOD URL based on `matrix.request.query`.
 3. Each job saves an image with a different filename (using `matrix.request.name`).
+4. You see three separate artifacts, one per job.

-If all three jobs finish successfully and the artifact contains multiple images, your matrix is behaving as expected.
+If all three jobs finish successfully and the artifacts contain APOD images, your matrix is behaving as expected.

 </details>